 As an infant Adam was baptized at the age of 42 days in the St. Joseph's Hill Church in Pike Township, Berks County, on April 16, 1778.

-They had 11 known children -- Jacob Frederick, Jonathan "Jonas" Friederich Sr., David Frederick, Lydia Friederich, Peter Friederich, Adam Friederich Jr., Rubin Frederick, George Friederich, Hannah Pauley, Mary Frederick and Sarah Frederick.
+The couple produced the following 11 known children -- Jacob Frederick, Jonathan "Jonas" Friederich Sr., David Frederick, Lydia Friederich, Peter Friederich, Adam Friederich Jr., Rubin Frederick, George Friederich, Hannah Pauley, Maria "Mary" Walp ("Walb") and Sarah Frederick.

 When the federal census was enumerated in 1850, Sarah and Adam were listed as residing in Rockland Township, Berks County.
 Also living under their roof was 11-year-old Elisabeth Frederick, probably a granddaughter.
 At the age of 73, Adam's occupation was listed as "Farmer" and he had a not-insubstantial estate worth $5,000.
 The census-taker spelled their name "Frederick."